peter-duongGHub/Expense-Tracker/README.md

 - Remove Expenses from a CSV File
 - Total Expenses, Total by Category and Subtract from Budget (from a CSV File)

-### How to use the Expense Tracker & its features (Potential Errors, Steps & Guide, Thorough Walkthrough)
+### How to use the Expense Tracker & its features (Conditions, Potential Errors, Steps & Guide)
 > Users type out using only specific letters and numbers where asked.
 Any other characters listed outside letters and numbers where appropriate will output an error and reprompt users.

 ### Main Menu Terminal